TEF

 Extract the recorded characterisation

-From the adjudication order, TEF extracts the exact characterisation advanced by the company for the intercompany payment — how the entity was described, what functions were attributed to it, and on what basis the payment was presented to Indian customs authorities.
+From the adjudication order, TEF extracts the exact characterisation advanced by the corporate body for the relevant transaction or arrangement — how the entity was described, what functions were attributed to it, and on what basis the matter was presented to the regulatory authority.

 03